'1-in-a-million' identical triplets surprise couple

 Caleb said the birth was a scary experience.

-"I was scared how it would turn out because at that point, you have the life of my wife and the life of my three boys," he said.
+"I was scared how it would turn out because at that point, you have the wife of my life and the life of my three boys," he said.

 Now the family is focused on the future.